DolphyWind/Electra-Lang/README.md

 >**Not Less Than Conditional Unit (l):** Supports north and south directions.
 Pops the top value off the stack.
 Lets the current flow if the top value is not less than zero.

 ### **Stack Checkers**
-Stack checker checks the stack if empty or not.
+Stack checkers, check whether the current stack is empty or not.

 >**Regular Stack Checker( ( ):** Supports north and south directions.
 Lets the current flow if the stack is empty.

->**Regular Stack Checker( ) ):** Supports north and south directions.
+>**Inverted Stack Checker( ) ):** Supports north and south directions.
 Lets the current flow if the stack is not empty.

 ### **Stack Switchers**
-Stack switcher moves current's stack pointer forwards or backwards in a list.
+Stack switchers move the current's stack pointer forwards or backwards.
 Some of them pops the top value and moves it to next stack.

 >**Forward Stack Switcher (F):** Supports east, northeast, north, northwest, west and southwest directions.
 Moves current's stack pointer forward.
 Does not move top value to the next stack.

 >**Forward Moving Stack Switcher (f):** Supports east, northeast, north, west and south directions.
 Moves current's stack pointer forward.
 Does move top value to the next stack if stack is not empty.

->**Forward Stack Switcher (B):** Supports northeast, north, northwest, west, southwest, south and southeast directions.
+>**Backward Stack Switcher (B):** Supports northeast, north, northwest, west, southwest, south and southeast directions.
 Moves current's stack pointer backward.
 Does not move top value to the next stack.

 >**Backward Moving Stack Switcher (b):** Supports east, northwest, west, southwest, south and southeast directions.
 Moves current's stack pointer backward.
 Does move top value to the next stack if stack is not empty.